 - a “service dog,” is any dog that is trained to do work or perform specific tasks for the benefit of an individual with a disability.5

-- has a physical or mental impairment that substantially limits one or more major life activities,
+- has a physical or mental disability that substantially limits one or more major life activities,

 - has a history or record of such an impairment, or